leormsbee/proj-portfolio/cw_006_views/cw_006_views_and_staging.md

  - Under "Displays", click the + Add button and add a content pane and save the view The view should now have two displays, "Page" and "Content Pane"

 Task 4 - We will now use the panels module to place this view on the homepage.
- - Use drush to download and enable the panels module
+ - Use drush to download and enable the "panels" module
- - Visit the modules section of the site and enable the "Panel nodes" and the "Page manager" modules
+ - Enable the "Page manager" (page_manager) module
+ - Visit Structure » Pages
- - Navigate to Structure » Panels, and create a new panel page
+ - Create a new panel page
  - We will now create the homepage panel page.
 This panel page will allow us to place different drupal components on the homepage, such as blocks, views, custom text, etc.
  - Give this new panel page the title of homepage and check the box that says "Make this your site home page."
  - Give it a path of /index